-

 The project has three phases:

-Phases 1 and 2 have been completed: The project has finalised a technical specification (Careful Resume), supported by simulation analysis and evaluation.
+All phases have been completed: The project has finalised a technical specification (called Careful Resume), supported by simulation analysis and evaluation.
 This has been shown to significantly improve the performance and reliability of the Internet, especially for users of high-bandwidth-delay-product paths – such as those provided by some cellular services and by broadband satellite providers.

 The project has successfully contributed an Internet-Draft (draft-ietf-tsvwg-careful-resume) specifying Careful Resume to the IETF TSVWG working group.
 This has been adopted as a work item and is currently progressing towards publication as an IETF Standards Track RFC.